 Donna Cleary's interest lies in traditional healing practices.
-A descendent of Irish Healers on both sides of her family, she reclaims knowledge that was scrubbed from her familial consciousness under British occupation and its oppressive practices, which eventually led to her family's emigration during the famine.
-Donna's adult life started as a Registered Nurse working in a major teaching hospital in Boston, in clinical research.
-After 13 years, she left nursing to raise two children while studying and making art.
+A descendent of Irish Healers, she reclaims knowledge that was scrubbed from her familial consciousness under British occupation and its oppressive practices, which eventually led to her family's emigration during the famine.
+Donna's adult life started as an RN working in a major teaching hospital in Boston.
+After 13 years, she left to raise two children while studying and making art.
 In 2010 she returned to school, studying undergraduate art and then received her MFA in Fine Arts in 2014.

 Guided by instinct and necessity, mistakes, chance, and the accidental become part of these playful explorations that hover between pathos and humor.